SunnyMaxwell/Linux-Practice/Case-Study-1-README.md

   * __More Over it look Like Windows GUI__

 ___Note: Although Ubuntu GNOME 16.04.5 is supported until April 2019, we strongly encourage you to install the regular Ubuntu 18.04 LTS release which features a minimally customized GNOME desktop.___

+  * ### Customization:

+  1. GNOME: Highly customizable with GNOME Tweaks, extensions from the GNOME Extensions website, and various themes.

+  2. KDE Plasma: One of the most customizable environments, offering a wide range of widgets, themes, and settings through KDE System Settings.

+  3. Xfce: Lightweight and easily customizable through its settings manager and plugins.
+LXQt: Lightweight with basic customization options.

+  4. MATE: A continuation of GNOME 2, offering familiar customization through MATE Tweak and panel applets.

+  * ### Customization Features Across Desktop Environments

+  1. Themes: Change the overall appearance, including window decorations, icons, and controls.

+  2. Widgets/Applets/Extensions: Add functionality and information displays to panels and desktops.

+  3. Panel Configurations: Adjust the position, size, and behavior of panels.

+  4. Wallpaper and Icons: Easily change desktop backgrounds and icon sets.

+  5. Shortcuts and Hotkeys: Customize keyboard shortcuts and hotkeys for various actions.

+___Each desktop environment and distro offers different levels of customization, allowing users to create a personalized experience suited to their preferences and hardware capabilities.___

 2) ## Dual Boot System